cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 <pre class="prettyprint">fs.file-max = 131072</pre>

-Boxfuse will then **automatically configure the Linux kernel to use these settings**.
+CloudCaptain will then **automatically configure the Linux kernel to use these settings**.

 {: .next-steps}
 [Tomcat <i class="fa fa-arrow-right"></i>](/docs/payloads/tomcat){: .btn .btn-primary}